AlgebraicJulia/AlgebraicRewriting.jl/docs/src/index.md

 and structured cospans of C-sets.
 Future work will allow us to perform rewriting of diagrams in C-set categories.

+## DISCLAIMER

+AlgebraicRewriting is in a period of transition as we better ingrain the notion of attribute variables into Catlab.jl.
+Until then, this documentation should be considered out of date and rewriting with attributed C-sets is not advised.

 ## Double pushout rewriting of graphs

 This is the classic setting of graph transformation.
 Suppose we wish to rewrite